nskatti1/Fast-Robots/docs/lab3.rst

      :alt: Experimental Setup

-8. Using notes from the pre-lab, hook up both ToF sensors simultaneously and demonstrate that both work
+Task 8: Using notes from the pre-lab, hook up both ToF sensors simultaneously and demonstrate that both work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 I modified the code to disable one sensor using the XSHUT pin and changed its I2C address to 0x54.
 This way I could read from both sensors without dealing with conflicts.